Q What are scale insects?

 Yew scale (Eulecanium corni var. crudum) is restricted to yew, mainly in the south, and spoils trees and hedges.

-Q What can I do about them?
+Q What can I do about scale insects?

 A If you can catch an infestation in its early stages, the scales can be brushed off bark with an old toothbrush and soapy water, or scraped off leaves with a fingernail or sponge.